Better Health Through Peace of Mind

 Our mission is to facilitate positive change on an individual and local level.
 We offer specialized counseling and behavioral health services for teens and adults.
 We believe everyone deserves a good therapist.
 One of the phrases we hear most from our clients is that they feel “stuck”.
 Let us help you move past whatever it is that is holding you back.
 We strive to promote growth and healing.
 Our therapist are highly trained in evidence-based practices by industry experts and committed to ongoing education and professional development.

-Katie Short, MS, LPC, EMDR-II, SEP (in training)
+Katie Short, MS, LPC, SEP, EMDR-II

 I have a special interest and self study in depth psychology, transpersonal psychology, and Jungian psychology.
 These concepts can be applied when appropriate to a client’s worldview.

-I am holding space for the LGBTQ+ community and am familiar with the needs of those exploring gender identity and I can support you in making an informed decision about your gender expression and/or transition.
+I am holding space for the 2SLGBTQ+ community and am familiar with the needs of those exploring gender identity and I can support you in making an informed decision about your gender expression and/or transition.
 I offer safe and effective pathways to achieving lasting personal comfort, psychological well-being, and self-fulfillment because this is a matter of diversity, not pathology.
 I also work with individuals in non-normative relationship structures, non-monogamy and polyamory, kinksters, those exploring sexual orientation and sexual self-concept, and anyone seeking to build better skills around consent, communication, and boundaries.